JustinYa/AquaticCatchPredictor/docs/proposal.md

 ---

 ### 5. Challenges
 This project faces several challenges.
 First, unlike weather forecasting, fishing prediction requires specific environmental and behavioral data for different fishing locations and times.
 There is no existing comprehensive database, necessitating the collection of real-world data across various conditions.
-Second, to ensure the data accurately represents different fishing environments, we need input from anglers of varied experience levels in multiple geographic and environmental settings.
+Second, to ensure the data accurately represents different fishing environments, input is needed from anglers of varied experience levels in multiple geographic and environmental settings.
 This diversity is crucial to train a model that generalizes well across conditions.

 ---